baradhili/vue-pouchdb-lite/README.md

-# Vue PouchDB Lite
+# Vue3 PouchDB Lite

 A really lite Vue plugin to get your PouchDB databases in every instance.
+This repo is for the changes needed to make it work in vue3/vitejs

 ##### Some content extracted from https://github.com/MDSLKTR/pouch-vue with a lot of api changes though.